gikeymarcia/gikeymarcia-sublime3settings/READ_ME.txt.txt

 4. Delete contents of /Package/User folder
    i.
 Clone git archive to this folder (don't use a sub-folder)
 	C:\Users\Mikey\AppData\Roaming\Sublime Text 3\Packages\User
-	It should contains a 'Preferences.sublime-settings' file (from step 3.i)
+	It should contain a 'Preferences.sublime-settings' file (from step 3.i)

 5. Make a folder for theme files in your Sublime Packages folder e.g., C:\Users\Mikey\AppData\Roaming\Sublime Text 3\Packages\Colorsublime - Themes\